-Which should you buy, Amazon Fire HD 8 Kids or the 7 Kids tablet?
+Amazon Fire HD 8 Kids vs. Fire 7 Kids: Which tablet for your kid?

 Amazon Fire HD 8 Kids vs. Fire 7 Kids: Size isn't the only difference

-The Fire HD 8 Kids sits squarely in the middle of Amazon's tablet lineup for children, but the capability is at the top.
-While it doesn't have the same screen size or resolution that the 10.1-inch behemoth does, the smaller tablet does have that same raw power.
+The Fire HD 8 Kids sits squarely in the middle of Amazon's Fire tablet lineup for children, but the capability is at the top.
+While it doesn't have the same screen size or resolution that the Amazon Fire HD 10 Kids Pro behemoth does, the smaller tablet does have that same raw power.
 Though the 7-inch model doesn't have impressive specs, it still gets the fantastic parental controls and children's content as its more expensive counterparts.

 |Fire HD 8 Kids